-The Admissions Committee will select from among those candidates who show the most promise of becoming outstanding PAs.
+The Admissions Committee will select from among those candidates who show the most promise of becoming outstanding PA’s.
 We will look for intelligent, mature and highly motivated students from diverse educational and cultural backgrounds who will have the potential to become compassionate, competent health care providers and team members.
 We will review each application individually on his or her own merit.
 Admission decisions are based on the evaluation of the applicant’s academic record, personal statement, previous medical experience, letters of recommendation, and the formal interview (see prerequisites).
 We expect applicants to have some awareness of the nature of medical care as it is practiced today and to be able to commit themselves to a profession dedicated to providing compassionate, quality care to the sick and injured.
+Preference for selection will be given to applicants who have prior health care experience, PA shadowing, a record of community service, graduates of West Liberty University and those who are residents of West Virginia.
 Many of our students will have medical exposure in fields such as military corpsman, nurse, surgical tech, respiratory therapy, and EMT.

-The university and program are committed to equal opportunity for men and women, and does not discriminate on the basis race, gender, national origin, or sexual orientation.
+The university and program are committed to equal opportunity for men and women and does not discriminate on the basis race, gender, national origin, or sexual orientation.
 Reasonable accommodations will be made for applicants with handicaps, however, as part of the admission process, all applicants must meet the technical standards requirements.

 West Liberty University

-Admissions Office – PA Studies
+Admissions Office – Physician Asst.
+Studies

 208 University Drive